Attending your hospital appointment

 Smoking and mobile phone use at our hospitals

 Please be aware that the Royal Free London NHS Foundation Trust operates a no smoking policy in each of its London hospitals.
 Smoking is not permitted on any of our grounds.
-Read more about Smoke Free Royal Free.
+For help to stop smoking, please contact our stop smoking service.

 E-cigarettes are not permitted at any of our hospitals.